lixiasky/X-ray/README.md

 ---

 ## Legal Notice

-A provisional patent application has been filed with the United States Patent and Trademark Office (USPTO) for this project under the name of the author.
-All rights reserved.
+This project includes core techniques that are covered by a provisional patent application filed with the United States Patent and Trademark Office (USPTO) under the name of the author.

+All rights related to these patented techniques are explicitly reserved by the author.

+While the source code is licensed under the Apache License 2.0, any commercial use, redistribution, or integration of functionalities substantially overlapping with the patented design (including ISO-based full-system comparison, behavior induction, and real-time behavior chain reconstruction) requires separate licensing or authorization from the author.

-This is an independent research work, created and maintained by an individual student without institutional backing.
+This is an independent research project created and maintained solely by a student, with no institutional affiliation or corporate backing.

 ---